VenturaNotes/Knowledge/- Topics/bitmapped image.md

 ## Synthesis
 -
 ## Source [^1]
 - A type of digital image that is stored as pixels.
-Each pixel is represented by a single colour code.
+Each pixel is represented by a single color code.
 Also called bitmapped graphic.
 ## References

 [^1]: [[Home Page - Glossary by ada computer science]]